Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm

 We conducted the experiments by varying lanaguage models with a different prompt templates (template 1 and 5), and the experimental results are presented below in Table \ref{tuning-free-prompting-results}.
-Reviewing Table \ref{tuning-free-prompting-results}, normal prompts, like prompt 1, generally yield relatively low performance, consistently below 20\% barring the advanced GPT-3.5-turbo model.
+Reviewing Table \ref{tuning-free-prompting-results}, short prompts, such as prompt 1, generally yield relatively low performance, consistently below 20\%, except the advanced GPT-3.5-turbo model.
 This limits their applicability in practical contexts.

 This led us to explore detailed prompts as a potential enhancement.
-The outcomes, presented in Table \ref{tuning-free-prompting-results}, show significant performance elevations with detailed templates.
-For instance, the T5-large model's zero-shot accuracy leaped from 3.31\% to 19.31\%, and the FLAN-T5-large model's zero-shot Macro F1 score rose from 17.92\% to 31.35\%.
-Moreover, the GPT-3.5-turbo model's zero-shot accuracy surged past 50\%.
+The outcomes, presented in Table \ref{tuning-free-prompting-results}, show significant performance elevations with a detailed prompt.
+For instance, the T5-large model's zero-shot accuracy leaped from 3.31\% to 19.31\%, and the FLAN-T5-large model's zero-shot accuracy rose from 17.92\% to 31.35\%.
+Besides, the GPT-3.5-turbo model's zero-shot accuracy surged past 50\%.
 This indicates that explicit, task-centric prompts can amplify performance in zero-shot scenarios.
-Moreover, even though GPT-3.5-turbo demonstrates state-of-the-art performance, Flan-T5-large's performance has the highest percentage increase, which nearly doubled from 31.57\% to 55.16\% in terms of accuracy, indicating strong potential of SLMs in zero-shot settings.

-It can be seen from the results that, While template 1 might be more general, leading to lower performance, template 5, being more detailed, gives the model more context to work with.
 This demonstrates the importance of prompt design in zero-shot learning scenarios, when training data, or even demonstration data to put into prompts, is not available.

-Besides, the enlightenment behind the impressive performance of SLMs, in comparison to its giant counterpart GPT-3.5-turbo model, warrant a deeper dive.
-Such an exploration might reveal that smart tricks of prompt engineering can further make the performance of SLM excel, while being remarkably more resource-efficient.
+Moreover, even though GPT-3.5-turbo demonstrates state-of-the-art performance, Flan-T5-large's performance has the highest percentage increase, which nearly doubled in terms of accuracy, indicating strong instruction-following potential of SLMs in zero-shot settings.